Can you trust the hotel reviews on TripAdvisor or other “user-generated content” sites?

 The real problem with this system though, is that you have no idea of the tastes or traveling experiences of the people writing the reviews.
 Some are accustomed to staying at Day’s Inn, but they got put up at a Hilton for their convention and thought it was fabulous.
 Or they’re used to taking cruises so that 350-square-foot standard they stayed in was “really spacious.”
 Many business travel road warriors actually like predictable rooms that are the same in every city.
 Some people hate everything.
 Some are easily pleased.
 Some are foodies.
 Some think Applebees is “going out for a romantic dinner.”

 Do you trust each of them to tell you which hotel is “the best in town” or is the best for you?
 Remember too that the hotel ranked #1 for a city in TripAdvisor is usually the one that had the highest ratio of good reviews to bad, so places that are perceived as a great value will often trump the expensive ones most reviewers can’t afford.
-Sure, it’ll help you see which establishments should be avoided entirely (like this Dirtiest Hotels list), but collectively treating the reviews as authoritative can be trouble.
+Sure, it’ll help you see which establishments should be avoided entirely (the ones that get a red mark on Trivago), but collectively treating the reviews as authoritative can be trouble.
 I’ve heard a lot of after-stay complaints that started with the phrase, “The TripAdvisor reviews all seemed pretty good but…”

-I’ll hold the sales pitch for Luxury Latin America except to say all our reviews are written by experienced, well-regarded travel writers who have a keen eye and a wealth of experience evaluating places to stay.
+In Luxury Latin America, all our reviews are written by experienced, well-regarded travel writers who have a keen eye and a wealth of experience evaluating places to stay.
 They’ve seen plenty of great and plenty of lousy on multiple continents and are qualified to tell the difference.
 When they say a hotel is the best in town, it’s because they’ve actually been to the other top ones and can make a qualified comparison.
-“User-generated content” is a boon for publishers who don’t want to pay any pesky writers, but often they get what they pay for.